ianguuima/Imgur-Kotlin-SDK/README.md

 ## 🤔 Using the SDK

-(Get your clientId[https://api.imgur.com/oauth2/addclient].
+[Get your clientId](https://api.imgur.com/oauth2/addclient).
 It's important to proceed and use the methods.

 ```kotlin
 val imgur = Imgur(